-In a new study, researchers from Vanderbilt University find that transdermal nicotine (nicotine patch) could help treat late-life depression in nonsmokers.
+In a new study, researchers from Vanderbilt University found that transdermal nicotine (nicotine patch) could help treat late-life depression in nonsmokers.

 Late-life depression is depression that occurs in adults 60 years or older.
 It is characterized by poor response to antidepressant medications and often memory issues.